CTCycle/ADSORFIT-model-fitting/README.md

 ## 3. How to use

+### Prepare Your Data
-**Prepare Your Data**: ensure your adsorption isotherm data is in the `ADSORFIT/resources/adsorption_data.csv` file, keeping the header intact to avoid processing errors.
+Ensure your adsorption isotherm data is in the `resources/adsorption_data.csv` file, keeping the header intact to avoid processing errors.
 The CSV should include columns for experiment, temperature, pressure [Pa], and uptake [mol/g].
 Here is a brief summary of the dataset columns:

 - `experiment:` ID or name of the experiment used to group data based on individual experiments
 - `temperature:` This denotes the temperature of the adsorption isotherm, measured in Kelvin